 Many organizations are collaborating to recover the California condor so that this species can once again fly free.
-These include United States Fish and Wildlife Service, California Department of Fish and Game, Los Angeles Zoo, San Diego Wild Animal Park, USDA Forest Service, National Park Service, Arizona Game and Fish, Peregrine Fund, Oregon Zoo.
+These include United States Fish and Wildlife Service, California Department of Fish and Game, Oakland Zoo, Los Angeles Zoo, San Diego Wild Animal Park, USDA Forest Service, National Park Service, Arizona Game and Fish, Peregrine Fund, Oregon Zoo.

 To recover a species over such a large geographic area requires the coordinated effort by many dedicated organizations.
 The recovery goals for the species overall are to have 150 individuals inthe wild each in Arizona and California/Baja Mexico.
 The goal is to have 15 breeding pairs in each area with a population that is self-sustaining and growing.

 Currently there are over 250+ condors free-flying in the world, of which over 160+ are in California.
 Ventana Wildlife Society is the only non-profit organization releasing and monitoring California condors in California.
 Ventana Wildlife Society began condor releases in Big Sur in 1997 and then initiated a second release site in 2003 at Pinnacles National Monument in collaboration with the National Parks Service.
 Currently, Ventana Wildlife Society and the National Parks Service combined monitor a flock of over 86 wild condors in Central California and at least ten breeding pairs.
 In order for California Condors to become self-sustaining, they must be able to survive without intervention.
 The threats they face, such as lead poisoning from spent ammunition must be adequately addressed.
 To ensure the long-term survival of the species we have expanded our collaboration and non-lead outreach to include more hunters, ranchers and land managers that can provide safe, clean food supplies for the condors.

 Track the progress of condors in the wild through first hand accounts of biologists in the field:

 1967- Listed endangered under the Federal Endangered Species Act.